nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 ## To be written

-- When `EditPost` is given the wrong `pk`, a 404 should be raised
-- When `DeletePost` is given the wrong `pk`, a 404 should be raised
 - The `edit_post` route when given the right data actually edits the given post
 - The `edit_post` route when given the wrong pk shows a 404 page
 - The `delete_post` route when given the wrong pk shows a 404 page

-- The `NMHWProfile` object has the proper attributes
-- When given a photo and saved, the `NMHWProfile` saves the attribute
-- The string represent of the `NMHWProfile` object is the username
 - `get_github_repos` returns a serialized list of GitHub repositories that I've worked on
 - `get_github_info` takes in a URL with the appropriate headers and returns JSON corresponding to the data at the URL
 - `process_github_events` takes in some JSON event data from GitHub and returns a list of repositories from whitelisted repositories